snowflakeOps/documentation/howto/docker.rst

 ====================

-For security reasons, we only allow access to the MariaDB from localhost, but sometimes it is desirable to use the local MariaDB form inside a Docker container.
+For security reasons, we only allow access to the MariaDB from localhost, but sometimes it is desirable to use the local MariaDB from inside a Docker container.

 To achive this you need to modify the `Custom JSON` :ref:`customjson_server` as follows.